95

 - Research local phone and internet options.
 Know whether to get a local SIM card on arrival or switch to an international eSIM provider like Airalo or Holafly.
 Many countries require passport registration to activate a local SIM.

-- Make time for goodbyes.
+- Make time for meaningful goodbyes.
 This sounds obvious, but people consistently underestimate how emotionally taxing the final weeks are.
 Schedule time with the people who matter.
 Do it intentionally rather than trying to squeeze everyone into a frantic last weekend.
+Have real conversations, not just parties.

 - Join expat communities in your destination.
 Facebook groups, Reddit communities, InterNations, and local expat forums are invaluable for practical advice and early social connections.
 Join before you arrive so you can ask questions and line up meetups for your first weeks.